-- What teams will be needed to implement and maintain the strategic integrity of our strategy as time goes by?
+- What will teams need to implement and maintain the strategic integrity of our strategy as time goes by?

 Coming up with these questions (and more) will provide the building blocks.
-It truly is a top-down scenario; the better we are able to define what will make you successful moving forward from a high level, the easier it will be to continue to be successful over time.
+It truly is a top-down scenario; the better we can define what will make you successful moving forward from a high level, the easier it will be to continue to be successful over time.

 Your Content Model is the way that the content, (i.e.: text, lists, images videos, etc.) is set up within Agility CMS, allowing editors to make updates and circulate this content with ease, across all your digital products.

 Agility CMS's unique approach to Content Modelling enables a robust and consistent way to define, and relate your content with endless possibilities.

 Next, we’ll need to think about where we want that content to end up, which we will refer to as its destination or outputs.

 Where Agility CMS's best-in-class Editor Experience differentiates itself from other systems, in that it not only allows you to define and relate content, it also integrates with our built-in Page Management.
 This means you can define content, then control exactly how that content gets used and on which page.